-Jayzed Data Models Inc., a US corporation, derived FIB-DM with CODT, our patent-pending Configurable Ontology to Data-model Transformation.
+Jayzed Data Models Inc., a US corporation, derived FIB-DM with CODT, our patented Configurable Ontology to Data-model Transformation.

 FIBO in Data Modeling tools

 There is a chasm between semantic and conventional data management.
-The EDM Council specified the FIBO in Ontology Web Language (OWL), a powerful semantic language that fully encompasses the Entity-Relationship meta-model.
-However, that is a barrier for Data Architects and Financial Institutions, because OWL has a gradual learning curve and Ontologists with Finance domain experience are rare.
-Furthermore, semantic technologies require heavy investment in tools, platforms and specialized databases
+The EDM Council specified the FIBO in the Ontology Web Language (OWL), a powerful semantic language that encompasses the Entity-Relationship meta-model.
+However, that is a barrier for Data Architects and Financial Institutions because OWL has a gradual learning curve, and Ontologists with Finance domain experience are rare.
+Furthermore, semantic technologies require heavy investment in tools, platforms, and specialized databases.

 Ontologist and Data Architect unite at Bridge across the chasm.

-The Financial Industry Business Data Model is the bridge from semantic to conventional data management.
-We took the industry standard ontology and made it available in SAP PowerDesigner, and you can migrate to other data modeling tools.
+The Financial Industry Business Data Model serves as the bridge between semantic and conventional data management.
+We took the industry-standard ontology and made it available in SAP PowerDesigner, allowing you to migrate to other data modeling tools.
 Data Architects can use FIB-DM as an Enterprise reference model and directly derive models from the blueprint.

-Semantic Enterprise Information Architecture places the ontology at the apex of model-driven development and derives models for data, message, object, and process..
+Semantic Enterprise Information Architecture positions the ontology at the pinnacle of model-driven development, deriving models for data, messages, objects, and processes.

 Semantic Enterprise Information Architecture diagram